proddata/crate/docs/sql/statements/alter-table.rst

 The supported parameters are listed in the :ref:`CREATE TABLE WITH CLAUSE
 <sql-create-table-with>` documentation.
 In addition to those, for dynamically
-changing the number of :ref:`allocated shards <glossary-shard-allocation>`, the parameter ``number_of_shards`` can be used.
+changing the number of :ref:`allocated shards <gloss-shard-allocation>`, the parameter ``number_of_shards`` can be used.
 For more more info on that, see :ref:`alter-shard-number`.